plotsklapps/riverpod_university/README.md

 If you have any remarks, improvements or just want to hang out.
 Reach out to me on Twitter: @plotsklapps.

+This repo is a work in progress and grows as my knowledge grows!

 A few resources to get you started if this is your first Riverpod project:

 - https://riverpod.dev/docs/getting_started/